janrembold/vanilla-plugin-boilerplate/README.md

 # Vanilla Plugin Boilerplate
-A plain UMD vanilla javascript plugin boilerplate with optional jQuery initialization
+A plain UMD vanilla javascript plugin boilerplate with optional jQuery initialization for the sake of convenience.
+This boilerplate is useful for small or fast scripts that don't necessarily need jQuery.

 ## Usage
 Change `pluginName` variable to your desired plugin name and include the plugin.